aeternity/protocol/channels/OFF-CHAIN.md

 verifying the payload of the `shutdown_ack` message (which must be the same `channel_close_mutual_tx` object, co-signed), push the `channel_close_mutual_tx` transaction onto the chain, and then terminate.
-The `block_hash` defines the block the close mutual had been co-signed and the second signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.
+The `block_hash` defines on which block the close mutual had been co-signed and the second signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.